 - Codirector, Les 50 ans de la Loi sur la protection du consommateur et l’évolution du droit de la consommation, Actes du colloque de la Fondation Claude-Masse 2021 (Montréal: Yvon-Blais, 2022)

-- Author, “Secret professionnel et immunités de témoignage”, in JurisClasseur Québec, Preuve et procédure, “Droit privé” collection (Montreal: LexisNexis, first contribution: 2018, latest update: July 1st, 2022), booklet 11
+- Author, “Secret professionnel et immunités de témoignage”, in JurisClasseur Québec, Preuve et procédure, “Droit privé” collection (Montreal: LexisNexis, first contribution: 2018, latest update: January 1st, 2023), booklet 11 [Professional Secrecy and Others Testimonial Immunities]

 - Author, "Say it with [A Smiling Face with Smiling Eyes]: Judicial Use and Legal Challenges with Emoji Interpretation in Canada" International Journal for the Semiotics of Law 1